Panzerschrek/U-00DC-Sprache-site/overview.md

 Type conversions between fundamental types are always explicit.
 But it is possible to use some sort of auto-conversion for user-defined types.

-Static strong type system is one of requirements for safety.
+Static strong type system is one of necessary requirements for achieving safety.
 With any other kind of type system it is almost impossible to write reliable error-free code.